koenichiwa/launchd/README.md

 # launchd
 A Rust library for creating and parsing Launchd files.

-It's still in early development all help is welcome.
+It's still in early development and all help is welcome.

 ## Example